 Our first general meeting was held at Tokyo University on April 1, 1926.
 There were 118 members at that time, but subsequently our association developed and currently the number of members stands at over twenty thousand.
 We have held presentations of study results and lectures, published bulletins (including many in English) and books, contacted and cooperated with domestic and foreign learned parties and conducted a wide variety of research on orthopaedics.

-Our association became a public interest incorporated association on April 1, 2011 (Year 23 of the Heisei era), with the aim of contributing further to the development of orthopaedics and musculoskeletal medicine through research, maintenance of health, prevention of diseases, development of public health in both mind and body mainly through sports medicine, support for the handicapped, and extension of social welfare services for the aged.
-To realize these aims, we have launched projects to encourage the performance of studies and investigations related to orthopaedics, authorized medical specialists and training institutes, carried out research on systems of medical insurance, long-term care insurance, and social welfare for the handicapped (including children), and offered advice and information to the public.
+Our association became a public interest incorporated association on April 1, 2011 (Year 23 of the Heisei era), with the aim of contributing further to the development of orthopaedics and musculoskeletal medicine through research, maintenance of health, prevention of diseases, development of public health in both mind and body mainly through sports medicine, support for the people with disabilities, and extension of social welfare services for the aged.
+To realize these aims, we have launched projects to encourage the performance of studies and investigations related to orthopaedics, authorized medical specialists and training institutes, carried out research on systems of medical insurance, long-term care insurance, and social welfare for the people with disabilities (including children), and offered advice and information to the public.

 Our goal is to facilitate the maintenance and improvement of bone and joint function.
 To achieve this, it will be necessary to produce medical specialists who are adept at diagnosis and treatment, including conservative treatments such as therapeutic exercise, as well as pharmacotherapeutics and surgery.